mootools/mootools-core/Docs/Element/Element.Event.md

 Element Method: removeEvents {#Element:removeEvents}
 ----------------------------------------------------

 Removes all events of a certain type from an Element.
-If no argument is passed in, removes all events.
+If no argument is passed, removes all events of all types.

 ###	Syntax: